puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 Lets make our manifests more adaptable by using variables.

-### Tasks
+{% Task 1 %}

-1. To see an example of a variable doing its duty, first navigate to your workshop directory and create a new manifest called `fickle.pp`
+To see an example of a variable doing its duty, first navigate to your workshop directory and create a new manifest called `fickle.pp`

+{% Task 2 %}
-2. Enter the following to name and assign a variable:
+Enter the following to name and assign a variable:
 {% highlight ruby %}
 $variable_name = "variable value!\n"
 {% endhighlight %}

+{% Task 3 %}
-3. Now lets have that variable do something productive for us.
+Now lets have that variable do something productive for us.
 Can you...

 ## Facts